-Hans Ruedi Giger, who used his artist name H.R.
+Hans Ruedi Giger, who used the artist name H.R.
 Giger, was born in 1940 to a chemist's family in Chur, Switzerland.
-In 1962, he moved to Zurich, where he studied architecture and industrial design at the School of Applied Arts.
+In 1962, he moved to Zürich, where he studied architecture and industrial design at the School of Applied Arts.
 By 1964, he was producing his first artworks, mostly ink drawings and a few oils, leading to his first solo exhibition in 1966, followed by the publication and world-wide distribution of his first poster edition in 1969.
-Shortly after, he discovered the airbrush and, along with it, his own unique freehand painting style, leading to the creation of many of his best-known works, the surrealistic bio-mechanical dreamscapes which formed the cornerstone of his fame.
+Shortly after that, he discovered the airbrush and, along with it, his own unique freehand painting style, leading to the creation of many of his best-known works, the surrealistic bio-mechanical dreamscapes which formed the cornerstone of his fame.

 His nightmarish paintings and drawings were a result from his own chronic "night terrors", a sleep disorder that causes feelings of terror or dread.
 This explains his interest in writers like Jean-Paul Sartre, Albert Camus, Samuel Beckett, Franz Kafka, David Lynch and Ingmar Bergman, and painters like Dado, Ernst Fuchs, Salvador Dalí, Austin Osman Spare, Stanislas Szukalski and Mati Klarwein.